-Functional testing takes seemingly endless hours and requires attention to detail in a fast paced environment.
+Functional testing takes seemingly endless hours and requires attention to detail in a fast-paced environment.
 With so many variables, defects are easy to miss and with the resources needed, it’s hard not to short-change it.

 The goal of localization testing is to ensure your translated game is as cool as the original, and the gamers enjoy it as if it was created in their own language.
-It targets any linguistic, visual, cultural and functional issues, and any mistakes in game scripts and voice-overs.
+It targets any linguistic, visual, cultural, and functional issues, and any mistakes in-game scripts and voice-overs.

 Multiple Player Testing

-Compatibility testing is used to find whether a game is working properly or not with respect to the hardware, graphics and software configuration.
-It is one of the essential mobile app testing services that checks if a game title is able to run on specific devices.
+Compatibility testing is used to find whether a game is working properly or not with respect to the hardware, graphics, and software configuration.
+It is one of the essential mobile app testing services that check if a game title is able to run on specific devices.
 For example, the test may validate whether the user interface of the app renders correctly per the screen size of the device.

 More common for mobile game testing.
 To be agile, functional testing for mobile games should be automated.
-Functional testing – with help of test automation frameworks can reveal issues related to user interface, stability, game flow/mechanism, and integration of graphics assets for a plethora of devices of different generations and different operations systems.
+Functional testing – with help of test automation frameworks can reveal issues related to the user interface, stability, game flow/mechanism, and integration of graphics assets for a plethora of devices of different generations and different operations systems.